hliberato/generator-myadmin/README.md

  * Yeoman is a person with feelings and opinions, but is very easy to work with.
  * Yeoman can be too opinionated at times but is easily convinced not to be.
  * Feel free to [learn more about Yeoman](http://yeoman.io/).

+## Credits

+Thank's [Marcos Santos](https://github.com/marcosvgs) for all your hard work to create that awesome CMS

 ## License